 Getting people to find your website is not automatic.
 Fortunately, there are lots of ways people can be lead to your site.
 You can and should put the website on your business card.
 Word of mouth also helps.
 Social media is another way to get traffic to your site.
 Posts about your site on Facebook and Twitter.
 Pay per click ads on Google and Bing that advertise your website can help.
 Then there is Search Engine Optimization (SEO) – which is the process of optimizing your website so that it appears higher in the Search Engine results for a given list of keywords.
 I can help your website move higher in Google and Bing.
-At the moment the service is $250 / month on a semi-annual commitment.
+At the moment the service is $300 setup fee and $200/mo.
 Some people are surprised at the cost.
 I would tell them that I earn every penny.
 I do a lot of work for my SEO clients.
 A lot of work.
 And this price is generally much much lower than going to any other SEO establishment.
 If your interested I’m happy to discuss with you all that I do for my clients.

 John found me by way of a Google search.
 We met and discussed what he wanted for a website.
 He handed me a multipage document and said that this was his idea for the site.
 He gave me what he envisioned for the entire site in one well formed document.

 John didn’t want to have a lot of pictures on his site.
 We had one on the home page and that was enough.
 His vision was about having a conversation with his audience, and I think we managed that very well.
 The navigation is clear and attractive.
 Each page answers one or more questions you might have before contacting him for consultation.
 It works.

 Here is the John Zeuli website